The Edinburgh University Club of London

 The Club held its Annual Dinner on 2nd July 2025 at the Caledonian Club, a piece of Scotland in the UK’s capital.

-members.
-As the Club’s President Dr. Stuart Blackie noted in his warm welcome talk, “strangers are simply friends who have not yet met.
+As the Club’s President Dr. Stuart Blackie noted in his welcome talk, “strangers are simply friends who have not yet met.
 The Club is one such means to rectify this.
 We have been fostering fellowship between our Members since 1864.”

-Our guest speaker, Professor Shannon Vallor, gave a fascinating talk about AI, ethics and what it means for the future of humanity.
-Among many insights, we learned that the University of
+Our guest speaker, Professor Shannon Vallor, talked about AI, ethics and what it means for the future of humanity.
+We learned that the University of Edinburgh was second only to MIT to begin research into AI in 1963.

 Photograph by Rosalind Topping, Club Honorary Secretary